Bradshaw/spaceshipsin.space/sources/markdown/out/cv.md

 <div class="container">
 <div class="segment description">

-*Large screen sliding block puzzle game for trade shows and other promotional events*
+*Large screen sliding block puzzle game for trade shows and events*
 Ported game code to work on Microsoft PixelSense Created tools for the art team to integrate new assets
 </div>